kumarsumit1/JavaExamples/src/main/resources/BigData/Hadoop.md

 • Introduces a lightweight indexing that enables skipping of irrelevant blocks of rows
 • Splittable: allows parallel processing of row collections
 • It comes with basic statistics on columns (min ,max, sum, and count)
+• Apache ORC might be better if your file-structure is flattened or non-nested structure with fewer columns

 Promoted by :
     Hortonworks,Hive